erik-adelbert/mcs/README.md

 # mcs
-mcs is a package implementing CMCT, a Concurrent Monte-Carlo Search for Tree akin to a concurrent UCT.
+mcs is a Golang package implementing CMCT, a Concurrent Monte-Carlo Search for Trees akin to a concurrent UCT.

 ```bash
 $ cd go/src